 Easy enough, right?
 If you averaged 100 employees over twelve months and 15 employees left, your annual turnover rate is 15%.
 If you’re looking for a baseline, note that turnover varies widely by industry, from 10% in the energy sector to 60% in retail.
 Tech company turnover tends to average around 13%.

-Attrition, on the other hand, occurs when an employee leaves voluntarily and you opt not to fill their role.
-In cases like these, employees might be retiring, leaving for a new company, or going back to school.
-In all of these cases, the employee departed on their own volition and won’t be replaced.
-Layoffs and restructuring events aren’t voluntary, so they can’t be considered attrition.
+Attrition, on the other hand, occurs when an employee leaves voluntarily or involuntarily and you opt not to fill their role.
+In cases of voluntary attrition, employees might be retiring, leaving for a new company, or going back to school.
+In involuntary scenarios, roles might be eliminated in a layoff or restructuring.
+In all of these cases, the employee won’t be replaced.

 Turnover and attrition metrics both have value.
 Still, if your HR team only had time to track one, experts agreed that turnover should take priority.